bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise2.md

         ![](../img/placeholder.png ""){: class="w600" }

     4. We select all logs and metrics, and want them being send to our `Log Analytics workspace`.
-For the name, `AllEvents-LogAnalytics` should suffice.
-After pressing the `Save` button on the upper left corner you will be brought back to the Diagnostic settings view showing that we successfully configured our log collection.
+Use `AllEvents-LogAnalytics` as the name.
+After pressing the `Save` button on the upper left corner you should be notified that the diagnostic setting was applied.
+Click the `x` in the upper right corner to be brought back to the Diagnostic settings view showing that we successfully configured our log collection.

         ![](../img/placeholder.png ""){: class="w600" }